-Caption: The researchers used fluorescently labelled polystyrene microspheres to show how ingested microplastics were retained within the body tissues of the common shore crab, Carcinus maenas.
+Polystyrene Microspheres (image) University of Exeter Caption The researchers used fluorescently labelled polystyrene microspheres to show how ingested microplastics were retained within the body tissues of the common shore crab, Carcinus maenas.
 Multiphoton imaging suggested that most microspheres were retained in the foregut after sticking to hair-like "setae" structures within the crabs.
 Credit Andrew Watts Usage Restrictions Credit Andrew Watts Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.